-Computer-based scams involve con artists pretending to be associated with a well-known technology company, such as Microsoft, Apple, Dell, or Best Buy's Geek Squad.
+Computer-based scams involve con artists pretending to be associated with a wellknown technology company, such as Microsoft, Apple, Dell, or Best Buy's Geek Squad.
 They may use tactics like falsely claiming that an individual's computer has been infected with a virus or requesting the individual provide them with personal information and/or remote access to their computer.
 They may also request an individual's credit card or bank account number to "bill" for their services.

-In a similar scam, the intended victim may see a popup window on their computer screen describing a security threat and instructing them to call a number for a tech support agent who is a scammer.
-The FBI reports that in 2023, as in 2022, tech support scams were the top scam impacting older adult victims.
-Older adults reportedly lost nearly \$590 million to tech support scams in 2023.
+In a similar scam, the intended victim may see a pop-up window on their computer screen describing a security threat and instructing them to call a number for a tech support agent who is a scammer.
+Scammers like this can use a variety of methods to gain the trust of the intended victim, in some cases even offering senior discounts for their anti-virus software.
+The goal of this is to gain access to bank accounts and sensitive information.